 A junior law associate was asked to convert the Excel files into a PDF for uploading on the court’s website.
 Unaware of the hidden rows coupled with the tighter schedule, he directly converted the files to PDF files.

-The mistake was identified later in the PDF files after the contract had already been approved.
-To exclude those contracts from the deal, Cleary Gottlieb had to file a legal motion.
+The mistake was later identified in the PDF files after the contract had already been approved.
+Cleary, Gottlieb had to file a legal motion to exclude those contracts from the deal.

 The Lockheed Martin engineering team used English units of measurement, while the agency’s team used metric units for a key spacecraft operation, which cost NASA $125 million.
 It is hard to imagine that an error as simple as inconsistent units could have resulted in the destruction of a multimillion-dollar satellite.
 This is an error related to model assumptions and, more specifically, the choice of units.
 In the financial world, errors similar to this could be the use of the wrong currency, discount factor, or other simple assumptions that are often taken for granted.